Overman King Gainer: Siberian Railroad Authority

 A Siberian Railway squad commander who originally pilots the time-stopping Overman Rushrod and later the stealthy Overman Blackmail.
 He is the first major opposition the Yapan Exodus faces.
-After being captured by the Yapan Exodus and escaping, he meets a young fortune-telling girl in the city blocks and they decide to Exodus together to her homeland in the south.
+After being defeated, Blackmail's Overcoat armor is salvaged and occasionally outfitted on King Gainer, allowing it to use Blackmail's stealth ability.
+During his escape from the Yapan Exodus, he meets a young fortune-telling girl in the city blocks and they decide to Exodus together to her homeland in the south.
 He is only 32 years old despite looking much older.